Meet the minds behind Ecoheal.

 advisor & warrior for mother earth

 Barbara is a passionate warrior for mother earth whose life changed dramatically upon reading "Oil & Honey" by Bill McKibbon.
 It was then that she began keeping bees, took a personal vow to heal the human-earth and the human-human relationships, and joined the local sustainability movement.
 For the past 7 years, Barbara has served as Director of Marketing & Outreach for the Emerson Waldorf School, where she merged her high-tech marketing experience with her teaching experience in Benin, West Africa and put her International MBA from the American Graduate School of International Management (aka Thunderbird) and BA in Economics and German from UNC-Chapel Hill to good use.
-Barbara is now thrilled to join Ecoheal in an advisory capacity having just built the new Ecoheal website.
+Barbara enjoyed serving as Managing Director of Ecoheal for 4 months last year and is now involved with Ecoheal in an advisory capacity.
 Through Ecoheal, Barbara continues to fulfill her life mission and truly is the change she wishes to see in the world.
-Beyond bringing Dani's ingenious earthen building solution to those that span the globe, particularly those who have been marginalized, Barbara may be found landscaping with Birch Meadow Garden Care, consulting with NGO's, building a farm in Saxapahaw with her partner, walking cross-country with her dog, enjoying the company of her 4 children, doing yoga, and indulging in good food & wine – but mostly, she just likes witnessing the miracles of nature quietly unfold throughout the seasons.
+Beyond bringing Dani's ingenious earthen building solution to those that span the globe, particularly those who have been marginalized, Barbara may be found landscaping with Birch Meadow Garden Care, consulting with NGO's, building websites for entities aligned with her life mission, building a farm in Saxapahaw with her partner, walking cross-country with her dog, enjoying the company of her 4 children, doing yoga, and indulging in good food & wine.
+But mostly, she just likes witnessing the miracles of nature quietly unfold throughout the seasons.

 advisor & first green mba co-founder